What income is taxable for nonresident aliens in the U.S.?

 Resident aliens

-As well as this, only foreign scholars and scholar students will be able to claim the benefits of tax treaties.
+As well as this, only certain individuals will be able to claim the benefits of tax treaties if they are classified as nonresidents.

 Nonresident aliens